dendronhq/dendron-site/vault/dendron.community.teatime.md

 You're free to discuss anything at all in the `#teatime` channel.
 To help, we encourage using the pinned read in the [[Dendron Reading Series|dendron://dendron.dendron-site/dendron.community.what-are-you-reading#dendron-reading-series]] as a starting point.

+## Dendron Reading Series
+Every week, we'll pin a staff favorite in the `#teatime` channel to help seed discussion and share something that has caught our eye.